Chronogram was launched in 1993 with a simple premise: Provide readers with a guide to cultural events in New York’s Hudson Valley.

 When Chronogram started in 1993, there were no smartphones; computers were still relatively expensive for casual use; and most online experiences consisted of message boards and the iconic “You’ve got mail” ding.
 Print was where you got your information.
 These days, digital is print’s parallel universe, and Chronogram lives in both.

 Our readers want to engage with us on Facebook, Instagram, and Twitter.
 Our print version is digitally aware, and we extend the content we’re presenting on the page to our stories online, adding more photos, audio, video, and resource links that don’t fit in the magazine.
 For the redesign, we made sure that this complementary relationship between print and website persists.

 One of the most satisfying things about the Chronogram redesign is that it wasn’t a last-ditch effort to rescue a failing publication.
 It was a way to give an appreciative audience more of what they love in a smarter and more beautiful container.
 Highlighting what is good is one of Chronogram’s strongest characteristics, and we brought that attitude to our work on its latest incarnation.

-David Clark Perry is the creative director of Chronogram and provided art direction for this article.
-Brian K. Mahoney is the editorial director of Luminary Media.
+David Clark Perry is art director at Chronogram Media and provided art direction for this article.
+Brian K. Mahoney is editorial director at Chronogram Media.
 Connect at tinyurl.com/linkedin-perry and tinyurl.com/linkedin-mahoney.